NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B changed to be strong on hit and block
 - 8B first hit lifts on block
 - JB has slighty adjusted launch direction and slightly more lift
+- 5A has more lift
+  - Is super cancellable in all gates
-- 5A has more lift, turns the opponent around on back turned
+  - Turns the opponent around on back turned
 	- 1G: Deflects projectiles
 	- 2G: Staggers
 - 6A first hit strong, lifts higher, direction of hit changed; second hit size increased; "lands" three frames later
   - 1G: First hit lifts on block, second hit pushes on block
   - 2G: Second hit hard knockdown
 - 4A window is increased
-- Act4A can only be subbed the first frame
+- Act4A cannot be subbed at all (TODO: Was this ever possible?)
 - 2A has more lift
   - 1G: Ends sooner
   - 2G: Lifts instead of sweeps